nlp-unibuc/nlp-unibuc-website/content/pages/people/liviu-p-dinu.md

 commission 2.

 # <a name="PhDStudents"></a> PhD Students:
+-  Join me as a PhD student in computational linguistics, natural language processing, information processing, or in computer science.

--Current students: Alina Maria Ciobanu, Maria Octavia Sulea, Sergiu Nisioi, Ana Uban, Laura Franzoi.
+- Current students: Alina Maria Ciobanu, Laura Franzoi, Sergiu Nisioi, Maria Octavia Sulea,  Ana Uban.

 # <a name="Contact"></a> Contact: